Tryndamere Build Guide by Axenstar

 Flash or Ghost

 Personally, I always take Flash, as it gets me out of sticky situations, allows me more kill potential against enemies who also took Flash, and allows for a cool combo which I will discuss in the "Unique Skills" tab.
-Ghost is a summoner that isn't as useful as flash in nearly all situations, despite the lower cooldown than Flash
+Ghost is a summoner that isn't as useful as flash in most situations, despite the lower cooldown when compared to Flash

 Teleport or Ignite